groman1/rawtui/README.md

 clear() : clears the screen\
 clearline() : clears the line the cursor is located on\
 saveCursorPos() : saves cursor position\
+in() : get the last integer of a keypress, doesnt provide accurate information for all keys but is faster than inesc()\
+inesc() : get the full keypress id, read notes\
 loadCursorPos() : loads cursor position previously saved by saveCursorPos()\
 getTermXY(uint16_t \*y, uint16_t \*x) : loads terminal width and height into x and y\
 getCursorPos(uint16_t \*y, uint16_t \*x) : loads current cursor location into x and y\